Zorroa/zorroa-js-frontend-library/README.md

 This command will perform a clean build, tag it with a new version number, and (TODO) push the build to the server.

 Deploy automatically updates and stores the build's version number using the "npm version" command.
-The git repo will also be tagged with the version number for future reference, hotfixes, etc..
+The git repo will also be tagged with the full version number for future reference, hotfixes, etc..
+The tag will be prefixed with a 'v', e.g., v0.1.2

+A "patch" deploy must go into an existing minor version branch, which will be named with the major & minor version numbers only, e.g., "0.1".
+For example, if your current version is 0.1.2, then running "npm run deploy patch" will do the following:
+- fail if you're not already sitting in branch "0.1"
+- update the version number to 0.1.3
+- create and push a new tag named "v0.1.3"
+- push the version number change (in package.json) to the branch "0.1"

+A "minor" or "major" deploy will increment the minor version number, and create a new maj.min branch during the deploy process.
+The changes will be submitted as a pull request on master.
+You will have to enter your github username and password the first time.
+For example, if your current version is 0.1.2, then running "npm run deploy minor" will do the following steps:
+- update the version number to 0.2.0
+- create and push a new branch named "0.2"
+- create and push a new tag named "v0.2.0"
+- create a pull request to merge branch 0.2 with master

 **NOTE**: Deploy is designed to be safe & reproducible, it has some safety precautions to be aware of.